The Labrador Retriever (aka Labrador, or Lab for short) is one of several kinds of retriever, a type of gun dog.

 Labrador Retrievers are predisposed to certain eye problems.
 Below are some Labrador Retriever health problems related to the eyes:

 Congenital cataracts, also called juvenile cataracts, affect many dog breeds including Labrador Retrievers.
 They appear in puppies younger than 6 years old.
-Surgery may be possible but expensive.

 Retinal dysplasia is an abnormal development of the retina.
 Specifically, folds are formed within the outer retinal layers.

 Retinal dysplasia can be mild, with small folding in just one or more areas of the retina.
 Or the dysplasia can be geographic, with large areas of folding and thinning of the retina.

 Mild forms of retinal folds usually do not cause any problem in dogs.
 Sometimes, the abnormal folds may disappear with age.

 Geographic dysplasia, on the other hand, may lead to retinal detachments and can result in totally blindness.